shelbiekim/trailblazers/README.md

 # Trailblazers

-docs folder contains all of files required for the web application
+- docs: contains files required for the web application
+- datasets: contains datasets required for Iteration 1